Nayhomi25/alx-system_engineering-devops/0x01-shell_permissions/README.md

 #filename; 8-James_Bond
 This script removes permissions from the owner and group owner and gives all permissions to the other users

+#filename: 9-Jogn_Doe
+This script sets the mode of the file hello